mdmosfikurrahman/resume/README.md

 ## Accessing the Resume

-The resume can be accessed via the `index.html` file, which automatically redirects to the latest PDF version (`Resume-Mosfik.pdf`).
+The resume can be accessed via the `index.html` file, which automatically redirects to the latest PDF version (`Resume_Md-Mosfikur-Rahman.pdf`).